Andean cock-of-the-rock: Breeding

 Male cocks-of-the-rock are polygamous, and have nothing to do with nesting once mating is done.
 The male's energy instead is devoted to very elaborate display rituals that show off his magnificent plumage.
 These displays take place in communal leks, where males gather to challenge rivals and beckon the females.
 The males are easily disturbed, so their behavior is not easy to see.
 One study reported that the display activity is dependent on light intensity, with the morning display period occurring during the same light intensity level as the afternoon period.

-At the lek, males have been observed to break up into pairs, performing “confrontation displays”.
+At the lek, males have been observed to break up into pairs, performing "confrontation displays".
 This consists of facing each other while bowing, jumping, and flapping their wings, sometimes even snapping their bills, and at the same time giving off various squawking and grunting calls.
 When the female approaches, she becomes even more intense.
 The display turns into a cacophony of bright color and a frenzied activity filling the air with very strange sounds.

-Breeding takes place during different times of year in different areas.
-In Colombia, breeding normally happens in February until July.
+Breeding takes place at different times of the year in different areas.
+In Colombia, breeding normally happens from February until July.
 In Ecuador, the breeding interval spans from July until February.

 Nesting

-The nests, built entirely by the female, are mud plastered to cave entrances or rocky outcrops in forest ravines.
+The nests, built entirely by the female, are mud-plastered to cave entrances or rocky outcrops in forest ravines.
 The nests are often constructed from the saliva of the females mixed in with vegetable matter and mud.
 The nest is shaped like a concave cup.
 The female typically lays two white eggs.
 The female incubates these eggs for about 25 to 28 days.

 Impact on environment

-Andean cocks-of-the-rocks influence the environment around them.
+Andean cocks-of-the-rock influence the environment around them.
 It was found that a white-capped dipper renovated an abandoned cock-of-the-rock nest to lay its eggs in.
-Cock-of-the-rocks also change the surrounding flora through seed dispersal.
+Cocks-of-the-rock also change the surrounding flora through seed dispersal.
 Seeds that the birds ingest often are found deposited around lek and nesting sites.
 This favors the germination and growth of those seeds.
 The diversity of these types of seeds has been found to be increased at lek and nests and decreased throughout the surrounding forest.

 Predators

 Andean cocks-of-the-rock face slightly larger predators than smaller songbirds.
 Predators are attracted to leks by the conspicuous behavior of the displaying males.
-The animals reported to prey on adult cocks-of-the-rock include hawk-eagles, forest-falcons, hawks, owls, jaguars, mountain lions, ocelots and the boa constrictor.
+The animals reported to prey on adult cocks-of-the-rock include hawk-eagles, forest-falcons, hawks, owls, jaguars, mountain lions, ocelots, and the boa constrictor.

 Relationship with humans

-The Andean cock-of-the-rock is regarded as the national bird of Peru.
-Juveniles and adults have occasionally been used as pets.
+The Andean cock-of-the-rock is the national bird of Peru.
+Juveniles and adults have occasionally been pets.